Where to Stay in Formentera: Areas and Hotels

 - You are keen on photography and want the best views on Formentera.

-6. San Ferrán de ses Roques – Best Area for Local Feel
+6. San Ferrán de ses Roques, Best Area to Stay in Formentera for Local Feel

 While most tourists on a small island seeking to get accommodation on the beach, that is not the only option.
 The village of San Ferran de ses Roques is in the center of Formentera.
 In the middle of this lovely village, you will find the main square that contains its 18th Century Church.
 Its exterior is sandstone and mostly unpainted.

 The Square is at the heart of the action, especially at night.
 Restaurants, bars and the lively night market with its music see the village come to life.
 The Market is held 5 days a week, excluding Wednesday and Sunday from May to October inclusive.
 You will find a fine range of artisan goods, paintings, sculptures, etc.

 San Ferran found fame as a hippy destination over half a century ago and its informality has existed ever since.
 The countryside surrounding San Ferran contains vineyards and farmhouses.
 If you want a quiet time, this is a village for you with a day in nearby Es Pujols providing a contrast.
 Vice versa applies as well.

 The village is popular with visitors looking for budget hostels or apartments.
 Small shops will provide all the supplies that those self-catering might need.

 - You are not concerned about a beach location